Yasmani Grandal Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.5 K/9, the second-best in the league.
+- The 10.7 strikeouts per nine innings compiled by the Twins pitching staff leads the league.

-- The Twins have the second-ranked team ERA among all MLB pitching staffs (2.63).
+- The Twins' 2.64 team ERA ranks third across all league pitching staffs.

-- Twins pitchers combine to give up nine home runs (0.9 per game), the eighth-fewest in the league.
+- Twins pitchers combine to give up the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- The Twins will look to Lopez (1-0) in his third start this season.
+- The Twins will look to Gray (1-0) in his third start this season.

-- His most recent time out was on Wednesday against the Miami Marlins, when the righty went seven innings, surrendering one earned run while allowing three hits.
+- The right-hander last pitched on Friday against the Houston Astros, when he went seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.